 Oxidative stress is emerging as the underlying mechanism of many chronic and acute illnesses.
-Oxidative stress is caused by excessive build up of reactive oxygen species in the cells.
+Oxidative stress is caused by an excessive build-up of reactive oxygen species in the cells.
 Reactive oxygen species can be released by cells during an immune response or they can build up within the cells by mitochondrial dysfunction.
-Extracellular release of reactive oxygen species creates a pro-inflammatory cascade that can be acute or chronic depending on the cause of build up.
-Intracellular reactive oxygen species build up can lead to intracellular protein, fat, and DNA destruction an eventually cell death.
-Cellular death leads to extracellular release and triggering of inflammation.
+Extracellular release of reactive oxygen species creates a pro-inflammatory cascade that can be acute or chronic depending on the cause of build-up.
+Intracellular reactive oxygen species buildup can lead to intracellular protein, fat, and DNA destruction and eventually cell death.
+Cellular death leads to extracellular release and triggers inflammation.
 Research is now showing the initial step in the inflammatory response is triggered by excess ROS release in extracellular fluid.
-Normal levels of intracellular reactive oxygen species facilitates many normal functions within the cell.
-They act a a stimulator of genetic expression of proteins and are conserved and used to breakdown cellular waste products.
-In the immune system reactive oxygen species and certain enzymes are used to kill and breakdown foreign material.
+Normal levels of intracellular reactive oxygen species facilitate many normal functions within the cell.
+They act as a stimulator of the genetic expression of proteins and are conserved and used to break down cellular waste products.
+In the immune system, reactive oxygen species and certain enzymes are used to kill and break down foreign material.

 ROS are produced in the mitochondria during ATP production as well as in cellular response to xenobiotics, and pathogenic organisms invasion (bacteria, molds, and parasites) of the body.
 Oxidative stress refers to the imbalance due to excess production over the capability of the cell to mount an effective antioxidant response.